octabytes/blog/content/posts/directus/importing-existing-projects-into-directus/index.md

 ---
-draft: true
+draft: false
 title: "Importing Existing Projects into Directus"
-date: "2024-04-15"
+date: "2024-11-18"
-description: "If you have existing projects with data that you want to manage within Directus, this guide will walk you through the process of importing those projects into Directus.
-This can be especially useful for consolidating various data sources into a single, manageable interface, or for migrating from another CMS to"
-tags: []
+description: "This guide explains how to import existing projects with data into Directus, a headless CMS, focusing on preparing data, setting up Directus, and using its import tool to streamline migration.
+It also covers creating collections, mapping fields, and verifying the imported data for seamless management of content."
+tags: [Directus, CMS, Data Migration, Content Management, OctaByte, Data Import, CSV, JSON, Database, API, Open-Source, Headless CMS]
-categories: [CMS]
+categories: [Applications, CMS]
 cover:
   image: images/cover.png
   caption: "Importing Existing Projects into Directus"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-If you have existing projects with data that you want to manage within [Directus](https://elest.io/open-source/directus?ref=blog.elest.io), this guide will walk you through the process of importing those projects into Directus.
+If you have existing projects with data that you want to manage within [Directus](https://octabyte.io/applications/cms/directus), this guide will walk you through the process of importing those projects into Directus.
 This can be especially useful for consolidating various data sources into a single, manageable interface, or for migrating from another CMS to Directus.

 ## What is Directus